CodingJhames/react-ts/README.md

 Just some tips and quick reminders from advance
 React concepts to improve my skills with the Library.

-## initial Date sept/16

-This is the Begining, i think i'll improve my self, sepcially:
+Topics to improve and learn:

 1. Testing React Components
 2. Advance Render habilities and clearity from that topics.

+## initial Date sept/16